 Studio photographers will appreciate that the Fujifilm X-H1 (unlike the LX15) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-H1 and the LX15 are recent models that are part of the current product line-up.
-The LX15 replaced the earlier Panasonic LX7, while the X-H1 does not have a direct predecessor.
+The LX15 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-H1 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the X-H1 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-H1 and the Panasonic LX15?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Fujifilm X-H1:

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.